-The Neo Lamp is a table lamp with six 6-inch by 6-inch OLED lighting panels.
-The panels are mounted back-to-back, three on each side, so light is cast in all directions around the lamp, much like a tradition table lamp using a bulb and shade.
-However, unlike a traditional lamp, each side is independently dimmable, and the head of the lamp rotates, allowing much more control over how the light interacts with it’s environment.
-Read the rest of this entry »
+The Neo Lamp is a table lamp with six six-inch by six-inch OLED lighting panels.
+The panels are mounted back-to-back, three on each side, so light is cast in all directions around the lamp, like a tradition table lamp using a bulb and shade.
+However, the light output of each side can be independently controlled using the dimmer switches located on either side, and the head of the lamp rotates, allowing more control over how the light interacts with the environment.
+There is also a push button power switch to turn the entire lamp on and off.
+It is anchored by a concrete base to prevent it from being top heavy.

 The Moon Window demonstrates some unique features of OLED lighting: the ability to not only create a transparent lighting panel, but to also hide an image within the transparent panel.
 When off, the Moon Window appears to be nothing other than a normal glass-paned window, but when turned on, a glowing image of the moon appears as if by magic.
 Read the rest of this entry »

-The Wireless Desk Lamp utilizes a nearly paper-thin, steel-foil OLED panel.
-The panel is held aloft by a cross-shaped spring steel wire support, which is anchored in a clear acrylic base.
+The Wireless Desk Lamp uses a paper-thin, steel-foil OLED panel.
+The panel is supported by a cross-shaped spring steel wire assembly anchored in a clear acrylic base.
 A copper ring cast into the base is a power-receiving antenna, which couples with a power-transmitting antenna located beneath the desk.
+Read the rest of this entry »

-Designed and built for a program partially funded by the Department of Energy, this modular undercabinet lighting system consists of lighting modules which can be connected edge-to-edge or via cable, and a control module with separate power and dimming controls.
+Designed for a program funded by the US Department of Energy, this modular system consists of OLED lighting units which can be connected edge-to-edge or via cable and a control unit with power and dimming controls.
+Read the rest of this entry »